prattal17/ntp-rpm-8/README.md

 As of this writing ( July 25 2023), the most recent stable version is 4.2.8p17.

-Docker run Command: docker run -v $PWD:/outsideWorld -it ntprpm8
+Docker run Command: docker run -it ntprpm8